Swansea Prison information

 Situated about half a mile from the city centre, on the coastal road.
 Building started in 1845 and was completed in 1861.
 It functioned as a prison for both male and female prisoners until 1922 when females were transferred to Cardiff Prison.

 Swansea has since operated as a Local Prison, holding Cat B prisoners and young adults.
 In the early 1980s Swansea started the Samaritan-trained prisoner Listener Scheme that has now developed into a nationwide provision.
 An intensive prisoner support unit has been established to help prisoners with coping strategies.
 Delivery supports a range of interventions tailored to individuals who are ‘poor copers', persistent self harmers or have mental health issues.

-200 Oystermouth Road
+Address:200 Oystermouth Road

 Tel: 01792 485300

 Fax: 01792 485430

 Governor: Graham Barrett

 IMB: Chairperson: Paul Baker, Deputy Chairperson: Karen Andrew